Isaac-kiptoo-kilimo/Moringa-Indepent-Project/README.md

 <li>Copy the path of the index.html file to your browser and you will be able to access the application.</li>
 </ol>

+## Used Technoligies

+HTML and CSS is used in the project

+## Support and Contact Details

+If you have any issue, do not hesitate to get intouch with me through email:isaac.kiptoo.kilimo@student.moringaschool.com Please feel free to make any contributions to the code.

 ## License & copyright